whazzmaster/fitgem/README.md

 # Changelog #

+* 24 March, 2011:
+   * Added logging of activities and foods
+   * Added ability to add favorite activities and foods
+   * Added ability to delete logged activities and foods, and remove favorite activities and foods
+   * Refactored data_by_time_range for more testability
+   * Added ability to query devices
 * 19 March, 2011:
    * Updated auth client to support first-time auth and reconnections (if you have previously been authorized and received token/secret).
    * Added 'named' retrieval of activities and foods (recent_, favorite_, frequent_)